-In practice, there are now fewer of these since the changes made during 2009 enabled investors to carry back income tax relief up to £1M to the tax year prior to that in which the subscription was made, dissipating the potential attraction of the crystallised tax relief date in the context of the relatively restrictive compliance requirements to operate an Approved Fund.
-In particular, whilst the tax relief may be crystallised at a given date, in practice, the
+In practice, there are now fewer of these since the changes made during 2009 enabled investors to carry back income tax relief up to £1M to the tax year prior to that in which the subscription was made.
+Whilst the tax relief for investments through an Approved Fund can be claimed by reference to the date the Fund closes.